lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 Working Capacity calculators
 +++++++++++++++++++++++++++++

-The module `calcfunctions/working_cap.py` contains a collections of CalcFunctions to compute the working capacities for different compound (e.g., CH4, H2) at industrially reference/relevant conditions.
+The module `calcfunctions/working_cap.py` contains a collections of calculation functions to compute the working capacities for different compound (e.g., CH4, H2) at industrially reference/relevant conditions.
 The working capacity is the usable amount of a stored adsorbed compound between the loading and discharging temperature and pressure.